 If nothing else, be mindful of your appearance for the sake of my son … your son or someone else’s son.
 Actually, keep all men in mind!
 You may have no idea what you do to them – and to yourself – when you wear a bikini or expose yourself in other ways…

-Earlier today, I detailed how women in the IFB church are blamed for the lustful thoughts of teenage boys.
+In the past, I have detailed how women in Independent Fundamental Baptist (IFB) churches are blamed for the lustful thoughts of teenage boys.
 Rebecca Davis, an Evangelical, does the same.
-Her poor little boy already has a wandering eye and it up to the women of the world to keep him from lusting.
+Her poor little boy already has a wandering eye, and it is up to the women of the world to keep him from lusting.
 He can’t help himself, Davis says, because his mind is wired for the visual.
-It’s just how males are. (of course, she refuses to accept this exact same argument when it comes to homosexuality)
+It’s just how males are.
+(Of course, she refuses to accept this exact same argument when it comes to homosexuality.)

 I suspect most readers will think Davis’s article is ignorant and silly.
 And it is, but millions of Christians think like this.
-Taught that their sexuality must be repressed and their flesh covered, is it any surprise that 4-year-old Evangelical boys grow into sexually dysfunctional 20-year-old toddlers?
+Taught that their sexuality must be repressed, is it any surprise that 4-year-old Evangelical boys grow into sexually dysfunctional 20-year-old toddlers?
 Years ago, I was the co-pastor of Community Baptist Church in Elmendorf, Texas.
-One church night, a woman came up to us and scolded us for letting our girls sleep on the church floor with their panties exposed.
+One prayer meeting night, a woman came up and scolded us for letting our girls sleep on the church floor with their panties exposed.
 That’s right, little girls sleeping with their panties exposed were a problem.
 I think she expected me to immediately get the girls off the floor.
-Instead I curtly told her, don’t look.
+Instead, I curtly told her, don’t look.
 Were there pedophiles in the church I didn’t know about?
-Was she afraid that teenage boys would see the panties and lust?
-I suppose if some teenage boy lusted, it would be our four and two-year old daughters fault, right?
+Maybe.
+Was she afraid that teenage boys would see panties and lust?
+Perhaps.
+I suppose if some teenage boy lusted, it would be our four- and two-year-old daughters’ fault, right?

-While Evangelicals want to point to the “world” and blame them for sexualizing everything, it is those who adhere to the sexual mores of the Bible that have done so.
+While Evangelicals want to point to the “world” and blame it for sexualizing everything, it is those who adhere to the sexual mores of the Bible who have done so.
 They are the ones who have turned a woman’s breast into a sex object that must be covered up at all times.
 They are the ones who focus on cleavage, legs, asses, and the female shape in general.
 Cover up, women are told.
 Hide your feminine figure.
-If left to them, the human race would perish.
-Sexual attraction and desire is n-o-r-m-a-l and healthy.
+If left to people such as Davis, the human race would perish.
+Sexual attraction and desire are n-o-r-m-a-l and healthy.
 It’s the Bible that is out of step with what it means to be human.
 From Genesis to Revelation, God demands that humans deny their sexuality.
 I thought God made us sexual beings?
 It seems strange that he would create us with sexual desires and then say it is a sin if we act on them.
 Well, maybe not.
 This is the same God, after all, who created some of us just so he could damn us and torture us in the Lake of Fire for eternity.

-When I was a fifteen year old boy, I was standing outside Trinity Baptist Church in Findlay, Ohio with a group of Baptist Bible Fellowship preachers.
-I was in heaven just being around these men of God.
-Well, preacher men are just like factory men, and when they are around their own they will let down their guard and talk like one of the boys.
+When I was a fifteen-year-old boy, I was standing outside Trinity Baptist Church in Findlay, Ohio with a group of Baptist Bible Fellowship preachers.
+I was in heaven just being around these renowned men of God.
+Well, preacher men are just like factory men, and when they are around their own, they will let down their guard and talk like one of the boys.
 One preacher made a joke about Jesus’s command, “but I say unto you, That whosoever looketh on a woman to lust after her hath committed adultery with her already in his heart.”
 He said, the first look is not a sin, the second one is.
 Just make sure the first look is a long one.
-Great advice for a sexually aware 15-year-old preacher boy.
+Everyone laughed.
+Great advice for a sexually aware 15-year-old preacher boy, right?

 Forget the Bible and religion for a moment and think about this issue from a scientific perspective.
 Where would the human race be if males and females were not attracted to one another?
 This attraction is vital to the propagation and future of our species.
 We can talk about inner beauty and loving someone for their mind, but the fact is, for those of us in a relationship with another, it was sexual attraction that first brought us together.
 There were plenty of women I could have dated while a student at Midwestern Baptist College.
 Why did I decide to ask 17-year-old Polly Shope out on a date?
 She was and is a beautiful woman, but there were other beautiful women at the college.
 Why was she the one?
 Biology?
 Chemistry?
 Fate?

-Here’s what I know, every relationship begins with a look.
-Hmm, that’s a nice look man or woman.
+Here’s what I know: every relationship begins with a look.
+Hmm, that’s a nice-looking man or woman.
 Have you ever seen couples that you wonder how they were attracted to one another?
-You know, the drop dead gorgeous woman with the guy who looks like he just spent the last month homeless, living on the street.
+You know, the drop-dead gorgeous woman with the guy who looks like he just spent the last month homeless, living on the street.
 I don’t have all the answers, but I do know that sexual attraction is key to our relationship with our significant other.
-Yes, given time, the relationship becomes far more than sexual attraction, but few relationship start without it.
-(I speak broadly, knowing that people can and do enter relationships for reasons other than sexual attraction)
+Yes, given time, the relationship becomes far more than sexual attraction, but few relationships start without it.
+(I speak broadly, knowing that people can and do enter relationships for reasons other than sexual attraction.)

 Instead of asking everyone to cover up for the sake of her son, perhaps Davis should focus on helping him grow into a sexually responsible man.
-At age four, I wouldn’t be worrying about the things Davis seems preoccupied with.
-I’d be more worried about a four year old plugging up the toilet with army men or Legos than I would a woman in a bikini causing him to have inappropriate thoughts.
-If Davis is concerned about the bikini effect, perhaps she should pay attention to her husbands eyes.
+I wouldn’t be worrying about the things Davis seems preoccupied with for my 4-year-old son.
+I’d be more worried about a four-year-old plugging up the toilet with army men or Legos or sticking a kitchen knife in an electrical plug than I would a woman in a bikini causing him to have inappropriate thoughts.
+If Davis is concerned about the bikini effect, perhaps she should pay attention to her husband’s eyes.